cannawen/dota-gsi-discord-bot/development.md

 -   A `PersistentTopic<T>` has 3 forms of persistences that will be remembered forever, across games, or across restarts.
 -   A `Topic<T>` is the concept of a type of data (i.e. `Time is a number` or `AudioFile is a string`)
 -   A `Fact<T>` is the combination of a Topic and a concrete value (i.e. `Time is the number 5` or `AudioFile is the string foo.mp3`)
--   A module may register a rule with the `Engine` by telling it what topics it is interested in, and what code to execute when the values of those topics change.
+-   A module may register a `Rule` with the `Engine` by telling it what topics it is interested in, and what code to execute when the values of those topics change.
 If any interested topics' values are `undefined`, the rule will not be executed.
--   A module may get data from the engine and return new `Fact`s (or `Promise<Fact>`s) to store in the engine.
+-   A module may get data from the engine and return new `Fact`s to store in the engine.
--   Note: When a module gets data from the engine, it may mutate the data directly instead of returning a new key-value pair but this will bypass the rules of the engine and downstream rules will not be notified of the change.
+-   Technical note: When a module gets data from the engine, it may mutate the data directly instead of returning a new key-value pair but this will bypass the rules of the engine and downstream rules will not be notified of the change.
 Current solution: store appropriate types as `DeeplyReadonly`.
-See issue #39
+See issue #39 for details

 Note: From the engine's perspective, there is no inherent requirement for the code to be separated into these three sections.
 It is currently just separated for logical reasons